kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

-This page outlines how to work on the Microscope, demo and the Analytics apps.
+This page outlines how to work on the Microscope and its Demo apps.

 ## Github access